-Formatting a resume is incredibly important but can sometimes be overlooked which can easily mark the difference between candidates.
-It can take time to learn how to write a resume but it is well worth investing your time in ensuring you have correctly and thoroughly formatted your resume.
+Formatting a resume is incredibly important but can sometimes be overlooked.
+It can take time to learn how to write a resume but it is well worth investing your time in ensuring you have correctly and thoroughly formatted your document.

-If your resume format is disorganized and unclear, a potential employer has possibly hundreds of resumes from other candidates to look through therefore he or she will not waste time trying to make sense of it and you will miss your chance for an interview.
+If your resume format is disorganized and unclear, a potential employer has possibly hundreds of resumes from other candidates to look through.
+Therefore he or she could skip past it and you could miss your chance for an interview.

 Without a good format, a resume is simply a list of accomplishments, previous employment, diplomas and extra information without order or structure, making it impossible for recruiters to understand.